 Don’t Let Large Photos Take All Your Space

 7. Reduce the size of your photos with a plugin like Smush.
-Its good practice to regularly compress photos on your site so that they aren’t taking up more space than they need to.
+I used their free plugin which is excellent for about a year before upgrading to their Pro version which does so much more.
+There are lots of other plugins which you can use to compress photos but Smush is the best one I’ve found.
+Either way, its good practice to regularly compress photos on your site so that they aren’t taking up more space than they need to.

 8. It also helps if you can save and download photos in a JPEG rather than PNG.
 JPEG is considerably smaller in file size than PNG so always save in this format unless you need a transparent photo or image, which is what you get when you save in PNG.